 7. Foster Healthy Competition

 Nearly all sales professionals are competitive and thrive on healthy competition.
-Creating a sense of competition on the team gets salespeople to perform at a higher level than if there wasn’t a competition, and if they will get recognized or gain a monetary reward, they will increase their levels of performance.
+Creating a sense of competition on the team gets salespeople to perform at a higher level than if there wasn’t a competition, and if they will get recognized or gain a monetary reward, they will increase their levels of sales performance.
 It also helps build a high-performance sales culture by creating a challenge that your sales team can aspire to.

 Below are a few ways to foster healthy competition on your sales team: